alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 Step 4: The AI
 -------------------------------------------------------------------------------------

-I estimate that between resetting for a good level 1 and using shuffles + undos, I can get an extra 100 points, so my target is to average 2400 points in testing before playing for real.

 To truly max out score, it would be best to follow the example of AlphaZero or MuZero.
 Those methods work by running a very large number of simulated games with MCTS, training a neural net to predict the value of boards from billions of games of data, and using that neural net to train itself with billions more games.